Wildlife of Togo: Conservation

 Historically, throughout the continent of Africa, wildlife populations have been shrinking rapidly owing to habitat destruction, logging, civil wars, hunting, poaching, pollution, mining and other human activities.
-The problems in Togo have included destruction of the native vegetation and the resulting loss of soil through erosion, the drying up of watercourses through damming and water extraction, pollution of various sorts and the increasing risk of floods and droughts due to climate change.
+The problems in Togo have included destruction of native vegetation and the resulting loss of soil through erosion, the drying up of watercourses through damming and water extraction, pollution of various sorts and the increasing risk of floods and droughts due to climate change.

 National parks and protected areas which have been set up in Togo to preserve the country's biodiversity include the Abdoulaye Faunal Reserve, the Fazao Malfakassa National Park, the Fosse aux Lions National Park, the Oti Valley Faunal Reserve and the Kéran National Park.
 When these were established, the local population had not been consulted and did not understand why they should not continue utilizing natural resources in their traditional way, and during political turmoil in the 1990s, there were attacks against the protected areas accompanied by the mass-slaughter of animals, resulting in a major impact on the environment.

 Flora

-Some 2,500 species of vascular plant were included in the Flora of Togo in 1984, with at least 235 species having been added since then.
+Some 2,500 species of vascular plant were included in the flora of Togo in 1984, and at least 235 species having been added since then.
 Including introduced plants that have become naturalized, it is estimated that there are 3,450 species in the country, however the flora is still incompletely known.